-BMR SORGHUM SUDANGRASS - For double the protein and energy levels equal to corn silage, cut BMR SS when 36-48 inches tall.
+BMR SORGHUM SUDANGRASS - Plant 1/4 to 1/2 inch, 40-55 lb per acre from June to mid July.
+For double the protein and energy levels equal to corn silage, cut BMR SS when 36-48 inches tall.
 At this stage crude protein can run around 15-16%.
 If you harvest when the BMR SS is taller, yields will be higher but protein will drop, and dry-down may be more of a challenge as there will be much more water in the forage.

-AVOID PRUSSIC то ACID TOXICITY PROBLEMS - If grazing or green-chopping, wait until plants reach a minimum of 24 inches in height.
+To avoid Prussic Acid problems when grazing or green-chopping, wait until plants reach a minimum of 24 inches in height.
 Do not graze new regrowth that has developed after a frost or period of dry weather.
 Do not graze horses on sorghum sudangrass, as it can cause cystitis.
 Green plants that are frosted should be completely dried before grazing or ensiled several weeks before feeding.
 If BMR SS is properly fermented, prussic acid should not a problem.
 As with corn, BMR SS can accumulate nitrates.
 When fermented, and if mixed with other feeds (not the sole forage), nitrates are minimized.
 If in doubt, run an inexpensive forage nitrate test.